zulip/zulip-mobile/docs/howto/dev-server.md

 This process needs improvement and has too many manual steps at the moment.

-First make sure that your iOS device and dev machine are connected to the same WiFi network.

-Next, run the ZulipMobile app on your iOS device.
+First, run the ZulipMobile app on your iOS device.
 Follow the instructions [here](ios-tips.md#running-on-an-ios-device.

-Using a command line tool, such as `ifconfig`, find the IP for your machine.
-The IP you’re looking for most likely starts with `192.168`.
+Find the IP address of your machine using [the instructions above](#any--physical-or-emulated-device).

 To connect to your Zulip dev server from other machines than the VM host, you'll need manually set the host IP address in a `~/.zulip-vagrant-config`